JulianoJk/Solo-Learner/back-end/README.md

 - `GET /`: Returns a string "Hello user".
 - `POST /login`: Authenticates a user and returns a message indicating success or failure.
 - `POST /register`: Registers a new user and returns a message indicating success or failure.
   For `POST` routes, the request body must be in JSON format.

 ## Dependencies

 This project uses the following NuGet packages:

 - Microsoft.AspNetCore
 - dotenv.net
 - MySql.Data
 - MailKit
+- Microsoft.AspNetCore.Authentication.JwtBearer
+- Microsoft.EntityFrameworkCore
+- Microsoft.EntityFrameworkCore.Design
+- Microsoft.EntityFrameworkCore.Tools
+- BCrypt.Net-Next

 You can install them using the following command:

 dotnet add package <package-name>